julianschuh/statusboard/README.md

 # Statusboard

-The statusboard gem provides a **simple, expressive DSL** which can be used to feed your Panic-powered Status Board with custom data.
-The DSL handles table, graph and DIY widgets in a way that renders messing around with the raw data unnecessary.
+The statusboard gem provides a **simple, expressive DSL** which was purpose-built to feed your Panic-powered Status Board with custom static or dynamic data.
+The DSL handles table, graph and DIY widgets in a way that renders messing around with raw data unnecessary.

-The included server module makes serving the data to the app a really straight-forward process that doesn't require any server-related code at all.
+The included server module makes serving the data to the app a simple and straight-forward process that doesn't require you to write any server-related code.
 The Rack-compliance of the server module makes the integration with existing systems a breeze.

 [Visit the Panic website for more information about the Status Board app.](https://panic.com/statusboard/)